Securing Industrial IoT: Mitigating Risks and Ensuring Resilience in Industry 4.0

 This blog explores how IIoT is being integrated into production systems, its challenges and risks, and the best practices for ensuring security and resilience.

-As industries evolve, IIoT capabilities have proven invaluable in creating new production systems that leverage remote control, monitoring, and increased network speeds and processing power to transform traditional manufacturing processes.
+As industries evolve, IIoT capabilities have proven invaluable in creating new production systems that use remote control, monitoring, and increased network speeds and processing power to transform traditional manufacturing processes.

 Developing advanced networking capabilities and faster processing power has enabled IIoT devices to handle larger workloads and process data more efficiently.
 This has improved response times, accurate data analysis, and decision-making.